 Offer Them the Choice Between Nap or Quiet Time

 Once your child begins the final nap transition, we recommend continuing with “Quiet Time” on days your child does not nap.
 Set a timer or use an OK-to-Wake clock such as The Hatch to indicate when quiet time is over.
 If they choose to sleep, great!
 If they prefer to play quietly with a few toys, wonderful.

 In the beginning of a nap transition, expect your child to nap on some days and play quietly on others.
 Adjust bedtime accordingly, meaning that if they napped they will need at least 5-6 hours to build up sleep pressure before bedtime.
 If they choose not to sleep, go for early to bed!
 When they are not sleeping, offer Quiet Time for about 30 to 45 minutes to start, and work up to an hour.
 This time offers parents a break, and also gives kids time to rest and reset their bodies during the day.

 We often encourage parents to create Quiet Time boxes which are used solely for their daily Quiet Time period.
 Fill them with quiet activities like books, puzzles, coloring supplies, and other small objects that your child may enjoy.
 Encouraging independent play is a great way to enhance your child’s innate creativity, and for them to learn they don’t need constant entertainment from adults.
-Busy Toddler has some great Quiet Time activity box ideas.
-Try to avoid using screen time as a Quiet Time activity, as it is more stimulating than relaxing for your child.
+If you are worried about how to implement quiet time, you can check our quiet time blog here.
+We recommend avoiding screen time as a Quiet Time activity, as it is more stimulating than relaxing for your child.

 Common Mistakes To Avoid When Dropping the Last Nap